Public sector equality duty

 - In order to improve the way we provide services, equality and inclusion will be embedded in the practice of staff and managers through training, monitoring and development

 We have a corporate steering group working specifically on equality, diversity and inclusion.
-This group is made up of various heads of service representing the different direcorates across the council.
-It is chaired by Claire Edgar, Director of Wholelife Pathway/DASS.
+This group is made up of various heads of service representing the different directorates across the council.
+It is chaired by Kate Blackburn, Director of Public Health.

 Publishing Equalities Information and setting Equalities Objectives is part of Wiltshire council's compliance with the Equality Act (2010) and the council's demonstration of meeting the Public Sector Equality Duty.